HOW TO STAY IN BUSINESS DURING COVID-19 CRISIS

 - Layoffs, terminations or furloughs of employees.
 Remember, your employees can be one of your greatest assets, and if you cut too deep, you may not get them back.

 - Find additional financial sources of revenue.
 Be creative in your sales and marketing (more on this below).

-- Consider any savings or resources, including possible loans (more on this below).
+- Consider any savings or resources, including possible funding (more on this below).